Naming-isDifficult/LIGN167_Final/README.md

    - *Replaced by using yield instead of returning a batch created by the whole sound file.*
  - ~~Network Layers~~ *(Now Functioning)*
  - ~~Model~~ *(Now Functioning)*
+ - Use a file to store hyperparameters instead of hard coding it while training
  - Data
  - Training
  - Generating samples